 As with many medications, it is difficult to sort out the side effects from the desired effects since there are many uses for this drug.
-Diazepam is rarely used as a tranquilizer for animals as it simply not very long lasting and not very reliable; still, undesired sedating effects are certainly reported when this medication is used.
+Diazepam is rarely used as a tranquilizer for animals as it simply is not very long lasting and not very reliable; further, undesired sedating effects are certainly reported when this medication is used.
 Some animals paradoxically get hyperexcited on diazepam.

 Diazepam is sometimes used as an appetite stimulant but its sedating properties preclude it from being the drug of choice for this purpose.
 See the area on anorexia for better options.

 In the cat, cases of liver failure have been reported after several days use of diazepam.
 This reaction is unpredictable in a given cat so it is important to check a cat's liver enzymes prior to the institution of diazepam therapy and to recheck them a few days after.
 The idea is that if the enzymes are stable, the cat in question will not be reactive to the drug.
 That said, for most situations where diazepam might be a consideration, better medicines (that do not have liver reaction potential, have more convenient dosing and less sedation) have supplanted its use.
 For this reason, the use of diazepam in the cat has become somewhat controversial.